 How does a house at the lake taste, a picnic on the grass or an evening by the fireplace?
 Hygge!
 The drinks for the new sense of life from Scandinavia are hand-crafted, seasonal, simple and perfect and turn the bar into a place of hyggelig well-being.
-We will be presenting the perfect drinks for the hygge feeling at the fizzz Lounge.
-(Hall 7.0 Stand C43)
+The perfect drinks for the hygge feeling were presented at the fizzz Lounge.

 The latest leitmotifs in the food service industry are warmth, well-being and value.
 The pub as a cosy nest.
 It’s becoming hygge – as the philosophy of life is called that has coined a term for the fusion of comfortable surroundings, good food and a pleasant time with friends – and which fits so perfectly with the food service industry.

 Four prominent trend-setters from the bar scene casted the topic into liquid form for ProWein 2018, and presented their exclusively composed hygge drinks.

 Arnd Henning Heißen, one of the most experienced bar managers in the German food service industry, runs both bar institutions, “The Fragrances” and “The Curtain Club”, in Berlin’s Ritz Carlton.
 His speciality: he’s a master of aromas and combines the universe of fragrances with the world of drinks in order to evoke special emotions.
 Arnd Henning Heißen translates famous classical perfumes into cocktails, has written a book about trend drinks and brought a series of aromatic essences on the market.